mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 #### EJECTION SEAT

 Ejection seats are designed to blast a Traveller clear of a vehicle in demise, then deploy a parachute to bring him safely to the ground.
 An ejection seat can be triggered as a reaction, but those of TL6 or below require the vehicle
-(usually an aircraft) to be at an altitude of at least 500 metres.
+(usually an aircraft) to be at an altitude of at least 500 meters.
 High TL ejection seats use grav chutes to bring the Traveller to rest.

 An ejection seat consumes no Spaces and costs Cr5000.